Nikolai Bernstein: Life

-Nikolai Bernstein graduate high school in 1913.
+Nikolai Bernstein graduated high school in 1913.
 He was interested in languages and philosophy and wanted to be a linguist so he enrolled at Moscow University to study History and Philology.
 However, as World War I broke out in the summer of 1914, the Bernstein family felt the need to help their country during these hard times.
 Nikolai then took an alternative route in his education and started attending the medical college where he graduated in 1919 with a medical degree.
 Nikolai was then drafted into the Red Army as a doctor.
 After his service ended in 1921 his father helped him get a job as a physician at the Gilyarovsky Psychiatric Clinic till his father's death, he then took over his father's practice who was also a physician.

 His first scientific work was in 1922, when he, along with other researchers, were invited to study movement during manual labour in Moscow's Central Institute of Labour.
 The purpose of the study was to optimize productivity, and Bernstein's analysis focused on cutting metal with a chisel.
 He used cyclographic techniques to track human movement, a technique he would continue using for many of his experiments.
 His research showed that most movements, like hitting a chisel with a hammer, are composed of smaller movements.
 Any one of these smaller movements, if altered, affect the movement as a whole.

 In 1926, Bernstein started a series of experiments that examined human walking.
 Originally, this work was to help with the engineering of pedestrian bridges.
 He studied the development of walking as humans matured and aged, and he also examined the gaits of those with brain damage.

 In 1935, he received a Doctor of Science degree without submitting a thesis.
 He was also one of the first members of the USSR Academy of Medical Sciences, founded in 1944.
 In 1948, he was awarded the Stalin Prize for science.

-Since he did his research behind the iron curtain of the USSR, his ideas only became known to Western scientists in the 1960s, when his seminal book, The Co-ordination and Regulation of Movements, was translated into English from Russian.
+In 1960 Norbert Wiener visited Moscow.
+He met Bernstein, who alongside Alexander Luria also acted as interpreter for Wiener when he delivered his lecture at Moscow State University.
+His seminal book, The Co-ordination and Regulation of Movements, was translated into English from Russian and published in 1967.

 Work

+Bernstein discovered several phenomena and offered several original insights into the construction of actions.

+Pioneering kinesiology tracking devices

+Bernstein was one of the pioneers in the field of motor control and motor learning, inventing original devices that track the motion of people with and without experience in actions.